James M Anderson Center for Health Systems Excellence

 • Participants must have the authority in their organizations to form a project team and conduct tests of change on existing processes and/or develop and test new processes.

-Each student will have one hour per month of telephone access to a quality improvement coach.
-The role of the coach is to provide technical feedback to the student regarding the quality methods and tools used during the student’s improvement project.
-Coaches may also provide additional quality improvement and change management instruction to assist the student in determining his or her project goals and planning a testing approach.
+Each student will have a minimum of one hour of coaching per month with a quality improvement coach.
+The coach is to provide technical feedback regarding the quality methods and tools used during the student’s improvement project.
+Coaches may also provide additional quality improvement and change management instruction to support the student in determining project goals, planning, testing, learning and leading change.
 Coaching sessions are available by appointment only.
 The coach is not a member of the student’s project team and is not responsible for project outcomes.

-• Three 3-day sessions, one two-day session and four webinars
+• Three three-day sessions, one two-day session, and four webinars

 The program fee does not include: